menixator/lancache.nix/README.md

     available free space drops below the set amount for any reason, the cache server will begin pruning content to free up space.
 Specified in gigabytes.

-    Corresponds to the environment variable: `CACHE_MAX_AGE` in standard lancache config.
+    Corresponds to the environment variable: `MIN_FREE_DISK` in standard lancache config.
   */
   minFreeDisk = "10g";